dafenner/CrowdQCplus/README.md

 ## Update for version v1.1
 CrowdQC+ now uses the `terra` package for the geospatial components instead of the older packages `raster` and `sp`, which are based on (soon-to-be) retired `rgdal`.

+Further, CrowdQC+ now contains a data example to test the code with.

 ## Installation of the package